Policy and Procedure #407.0 Accessibility

 3. provide individualized workplace emergency response information to employees who have disclosed a disability that requires accommodation as soon as practicable; and, if necessary, consult with the employee in the creation of an Employee Workplace Emergency Response Plan; and

-4. take into account the accessibility needs and any relevant workplace accommodation plans when conducting performance appraisals, considering career development and advancement, and/or carrying out staff re-deployment for employees with disabilities.
+4. consider the accessibility needs and any relevant workplace accommodation plans when conducting performance appraisals, considering career development and advancement, and/or conducting staff re-deployment for employees with disabilities.

 4. Contact